What is RFID?

 RFID asset management is now a well known solution for tracking valuable assets.
 But what is RFID really?
-RFID is an acronym for “radio-frequency identification” and refers to a technology whereby digital data encoded in RFID tags or smart labels are captured by a reader via radio waves.
-The RFID technology has become more affordable and approachable however with any successful project, it is important to identify the ROI opportunity, assess the requirements, plan the system and implement the solution.
+RFID is an acronym for “radio frequency identification” and refers to a technology whereby digital data encoded in RFID tags or smart labels are captured by a reader via radio waves, and used in this case for RFID asset tracking and tools and equipment management.